 Greene County does not utilize a stormwater management panel/committee, however the Springfield-Greene County Integrated Planning (IP) process relies on the input of the community to set the priorities for programs and actions that protect the environmental resources that are most important to citizens.
-The Springfield-Greene County Integrated Plan, and the specific role in the Citizen Priorities Task Force, is described in detail on pages 4-5 of this SWMP.
+The Springfield-Greene County Integrated Plan, and the specific role of the Citizen Priorities Task Force in providing input is described in detail on pages 4-5 of this SWMP.